wtruong0/Loculate/README.md

 1. Click the **Loculate icon** in your Chrome extensions toolbar.
 2. Set your **origin address** in the popup.
 3. On any webpage, **highlight an address**, right-click, and choose:
-   **➡️ "Calculate travel info with Loculate"**
+   ➡️ "Calculate travel info with Loculate"
-4. The extension popup will reopen with travel time and distance displayed.
+4. The extension will popup and display your travel time and distance! 🎉

 ---